 Throughput will be reported as number of completed index-stats operations per second.
+This operation is retryable.

 - weight: Always 1.

 - unit: Always "ops".

 - success: A boolean indicating whether the operation has succeeded.

 node-stats

 With the operation type nodes-stats you can execute nodes stats API.
 It does not support any parameters.